-- 30-credit program hours, including eight seminars (24 credits) and a Thesis requirement (6 credits).
+- 1. 30-credit program hours, including eight seminars (24 credits) and a Thesis requirement (6 credits).
 At least four seminars (12 credits) must be graduate-specific (PHIL 577 or 579).
 Students may also take up to four cross-listed Philosophy Major Seminars (PHIL 586, 587, or 588) and up to two Directed Study courses (PHIL 690 or 691) to complete their course requirements. - 2.
 Registration in the Graduate Seminar each semester in which the student is taking course work. - 3.
-Successful completion of a comprehensive examination (including written and oral components) (PHIL 697). - 4.
-Successful completion of a logic exam, testing skills up to and including the predicate calculus (PHIL 695). - 5.
+Successful completion of a comprehensive examination (including written and oral components) (PHIL 697).

+- 4. Successful completion of a logic exam, testing skills up to and including the predicate calculus (PHIL 695). - 5.
 The M.A. program has no foreign language requirement, but a thesis director may require a student to have competency in translating texts from a foreign language into English depending on the student's thesis topic.

+PHIL 577 Graduate Seminar credit(s): 3

-A semi nar wi Graduate Seminar Il be scheduled for graduate students in philosophy each fall and spri •
+A seminar wil l be scheduled for graduate students in philosophy each fall and spring g semester.

-• ary.
-Class size is limited to allow for greater student participation and Graduate Seminar credits: 3
+Topics will va ry.
+Class size is limited to allow for greater student participation and w riting.

+Course repea table for 15 credit(s).

+PHIL 579 Graduate Seminar credit(s): 3

-• • • Il be scheduled for graduate students in philosophy each semester.
-T
+A seminar wil l be scheduled for graduate students in philosophy each semester.
+To pics will vary.

-vary.
-Class size is limited to allow for greater student participation and writing.
+Class size is li mited to allow for greater student participation and writing.

+Course repea table for 12 credit(s).

-Seminar credit: 1-3
+PHIL 586 Seminar credit(s): 1-3

-Topics will va ary.
+Topics will va ry.

+Course repea table for 12 credit(s).

-PHIL 587 Seminar credits: 3
+PHIL 587 Seminar credit(s): 3

-Topics will va ary.
+Topics will va ry.

+Course repea table for 12 credit(s).

-PHIL 588 Seminar credits: 3
+PHIL 588 Seminar credit(s): 3

-Topics will vary.
+Topics will va

-PHIL 611 Continuing Research credit: 1
+PHIL 611 Continuing Research credit(s): 0-1

+• ll graduate students to maintain continuous enrollment in the program n while

+eir final project.

+- table for 30 credit(s).

-PHIL 690 Directed Study credit: 1-7
+PHIL 690 Directed Study credit(s): 1-7

-Credits and material to be arranged.
+naterial to be arranged.
 Must have form completed before registering.

+• table for 9 credit(s).

-PHIL 691 Directed Study credits: 0-3
+PHIL 691 Directed Study credit(s): 0-3

+- table for 12 credit(s).

-PHIL 695 Logic Requirement credits: 0
+PHIL 695 Logic Requirement credit(s): 0

-PHIL 697 Comprehensive Examination credits: 0
+PHIL 697 Comprehensive Examination credit(s): 0

-Students must register via ZAGWEB for comprehensive exams.
+t register via ZAGWEB for comprehensive exams.

-PHIL 698 Research credit: 1-9
+PHIL 698 Research credit(s): 1-9

-PHIL 699 Thesis credits: 6
+PHIL 699 Thesis credit(s): 6

-Studen its mu st register via ZAGWEB for Thesis credits.
+Students mus t register via ZAGWEB for Thesis credits.